DarkPaladin125/Tutor/A - Imperative Basics/README.md

 Imperative Prorgamming is a programming paradigm in which the programmer gives explicit orders to the computer.
 It has some "sub-paradigms", mainly Procedural Programming and Object Oriented Programming.
 It's opposite would be the Declarative Paradigm (languages like SQL, Prolog, among others).

 Procedural Programming is the paradigm that is based upon procedures (and functions).
-This is C language paradigm.
+This is the C language paradigm.

 The focus of this project is on Object Oriented Programming.
 However, if one is to learn a programming language, he/she must learn its basics.
 This section covers those basics.